C0de-N1nja/Ethical-Hacking-Tools/tools/3_Reverse-Shell/Advanced-Version/README.md

 # 🚀 Advanced Python Reverse Shell

-This **advanced version** of the Python reverse shell is a powerful upgrade over the basic version, designed with reliability, extended capabilities, and operational stealth in mind.
-It maintains the simplicity of Python while introducing features critical for realistic penetration testing and red teaming exercises.
+This **advanced reverse shell** is a robust upgrade over the basic version — designed for **realistic red teaming**, **persistent control**, and **hands-on ethical hacking practice**.

-Unlike the basic version — which provides core command execution and a linear connection — this version ensures persistent communication, intelligent command handling, **file transfers**, **remote screenshot capture with automatic download**, and graceful session management, making it a practical tool for ethical hackers.
+Built entirely in Python, it supports reliable reconnections, file transfers, screenshot capture, and cleaner command handling — all while maintaining code clarity and modularity for learning.

+> ⚠️ For authorized educational use only.
+Do not run this on unauthorized systems or networks.

 ---